Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Similar to how hair contains a chemical record of the drugs a person may have taken, the feathers of birds contain a record of certain elements that they have been exposed to.

-This has allowed Alex, Susie Philpot (lead author and MSc student) and their colleagues to take feather samples from petrels and then test them for three different elements: zinc, selenium
+This has allowed Alex, Susie Philpot (lead author and MSc student) and their colleagues to take feather samples from petrels and then test them for three different elements: zinc, selenium and lead.

 'For some of the species we found that the levels of selenium were really high,' says Alex.
 'It was quite significantly above where we think effects should be starting to show.